 - DEMAND IN ITS OWN WAY

 Brewing is an interesting industry.
 Despite spendings on beer is deemed discretionary, the consumption of beer even enjoyed a decent growth of 0.1% in 2009, irrespective of weak economy after the global crisis.
 The returns of this industry are so attractive that encourage horizontal M&As to gain more power to consumers.
-On the other hand, after consolidation, the hefty demand of malt and hops then concentrates to a small number of brewers, rendering them the power of monopsony.
+On the other hand, after consolidation, the hefty demand for malt and hops then concentrates to a small number of brewers, rendering them the power of monopsony.
 Those are exact controversies around the recent largest M&A in the brewing industry: the No. 1 Brewer AB InBev acquired the 2nd largest one SABMiller (SABMiller had to spin off all its MillerCoors holdings in the U.S before the deal could be processed)

 According to many researches, the elasticity of beer (and other alcohol in general) is really low and it is one of the critical basis for governments to increase excise tax on alcohol consumption.
-In fact, in mature market like U.S. – the 2nd largest beer market, consumers are willing to pay higher price for premium and unique craft beers.
-In 2017, while total beer volume sales in U.S. decline by 1.2%, craft beer still fared well with 5.0% growth.
+In fact, in a mature market like U.S. – the 2nd largest beer market, consumers are willing to pay higher price for premium and unique craft beers.
+In 2017, while total beer volume sales in the U.S. declined by 1.2%, craft beer still fared well with 5.0% growth.
 Now the problem for brewers is not how to stimulate the demand (the global thirst for beer seems to never be satisfied) but how to serve their customers.